brontosaurusrex/singularity/dockerExperiment/README.md

     sudo docker build -t singularity .

-then you would have to patch input and output to host.
+Then you would have to patch input and output to host.
+Also configure /usr/local/bin/singularity.cfg output and probably more.

 https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-directory-as-a-data-volume